justinyap7/evaDB/README.md

-# Story Question and Answering
-This example demonstrates the capability of EvaDB in extracting embedding from texts, building similarity index, searching similar sources, and using **local LLM** to answer question based on that.
-For this example, we use "War and Peace" story as the source for our demonstration purpose.
+# MP3 Summarization

-This app is powered by EvaDB and GPT4All.
+This app summarizes MP3 files and is powered by EvaDB and GPT4All.
 No OpenAI API Key is necessary.

 ## Setup
 Ensure that the local Python version is >= 3.8.
 Install the required libraries: